Remote management from Capgemini and Intel® streamlines retailer’s operations

 Technology is propelling enterprises ahead.
 If a retailer misses the opportunity to improve its point of sale (PoS) systems, it’s highly probable it will be left behind while all its competitors zoom ahead in the race for market leadership.
 PoS systems offer retailers a convenient way of transporting their business into the 21st century.This particular retailer’s PoS system was outdated.
 It was not compatible with its wider strategic move to improve the customer journey throughout its stores and make its in-store experience consistent with the shifting retail expectations of connected consumers.

 Moreover, it needed a flexible and scalable system in order to keep up with a rapidly changing retail market where newer, smaller shops are being added to retailers’ portfolios at a greater rate than megastore sites.
-Meanwhile, the company’s long-term strategic objective was to centralize management of the company’s fragmented IT systems.
-In addition, with one eye on the future, it wanted the freedom to develop an ever-more immersive, interactive, and personalized in-store experience — when it had the opportunity — including features such as displaying instruction videos and even gamification functionality.
+Meanwhile, the company’s long-term strategic objective was to centralise management of the company’s fragmented IT systems.
+In addition, with one eye on the future, it wanted the freedom to develop an ever-more immersive, interactive, and personalised in-store experience — when it had the opportunity — including features such as displaying instruction videos and even gamification functionality.

 The retailer approached Capgemini with these challenges due to our established record of working on numerous transformation projects with some of Europe’s largest retailers.